RaphaelJ/covid-tracer/README.md

 Additional measures have been taken to increase privacy:

+- Contact tracing keys are automatically removed from the phone after 15 days;
 - Backend returns daily keys in alphabetical order, and only publishes them every 12 hours.
 This makes it harder to associate multiple daily keys with a single user (user tracking);
 - Backend does not publish daily keys of future dates, and the apps only match contacts that occured on the day associated with the key.
 This prevents user impersonification;
 - Bluetooth signal quality is used to evaluate proximity of nearby devices.
 The algorithm is calibrated to only record identifiers of devices located in the same room;